Writuparna-Banerjee/Dataset-Creation/README.md

 # Dataset-Creation
-Creation of datasets from API
+Creation of datasets from API (Movies)
+Creation of datasets by Web Scraping (Web Scraping)